Sean O'Keefe: EADS North America / Airbus Group North American Unit (2009–2014)

 In October 2009, EADS North America hired O'Keefe as CEO.
 His Washington connections were noted at a time when EADS was trying to secure a $35 billion U.S. Air Force contract for tanker aircraft in a competition with Boeing.
 O'Keefe brought aboard Paul Pastorek, the Louisiana state school superintendent from 2007 to 2011, as the EADS chief counsel and corporate secretary.
 O'Keefe and his teenaged son were among four survivors of an August 2010 seaplane crash near Aleknagik, Alaska; O'Keefe sustained serious injuries, while former US Senator Ted Stevens and four others were killed.
 In January 2011, O'Keefe assumed the additional responsibilities of chairman of the board of EADS, which was renamed Airbus Group's North American Unit.
-In March 2014, O'Keefe stepped down as Chief Executive to address lingering medical issues from his 2010 airplane crash injuries.
+In March 2014, O'Keefe stepped down as Chief Executive Officer to address lingering medical issues from his 2010 airplane crash injuries, and subsequently resigned as Chairman of the Board of Airbus, Inc. effective December 30, 2014.

-Syracuse University (2014–present)
+Syracuse University (2015–2025)

-In November 2014 the Center for Strategic and International Studies (CSIS) announced that O'Keefe had joined CSIS as a Distinguished Senior Adviser.
-Simultaneously Syracuse University announced that O'Keefe had been appointed as a University Professor.
+In November 2014 the Center for Strategic and International Studies (CSIS) announced that O'Keefe had joined CSIS as a Distinguished Senior Adviser, effective January 1, 2015.
+Simultaneously Syracuse University announced that O'Keefe had been appointed as a University Professor, effective January 1, 2015.
 O'Keefe has long been affiliated with Syracuse University since his graduation.
-From 1996-2001, O'Keefe was the Maxwell School's Louis A. Bantle Professor of Business and Government Policy.
+From 1996 to 2001, O'Keefe was the Maxwell School's Louis A. Bantle Professor of Business and Government Policy.
 He received Syracuse University Chancellor's Award for Public Service for faculties in 1999 and the distinguished alumni Arents Award for Excellence in Public Service in 2011.

 In 2020, O'Keefe, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."
+In 2024, O'Keefe again endorsed Biden but later shifted his support to Kamala Harris after Biden withdrew from the race.

+O'Keefe retired from the University in June 2025.

 Personal life

 O'Keefe and his wife, Laura, have three children.
-O'Keefe's great-grandfather was Arthur J. O'Keefe, Sr., who from 1926 to 1929 was the mayor of New Orleans, Louisiana.
-His grandfather, Arthur O'Keefe, Jr., was a member of the Louisiana State Senate from New Orleans from 1948 to 1950.
+O'Keefe's great-grandfather was Arthur J. O'Keefe Sr., who from 1926 to 1929 was the mayor of New Orleans, Louisiana.
+His grandfather, Arthur O'Keefe Jr., was a member of the Louisiana State Senate from New Orleans from 1948 to 1950.
 His uncle is the former State Senate President, Michael H. O'Keefe.
-On August 9, 2010, O'Keefe survived the 2010 Alaska DHC-3 Otter crash which killed Alaska senator Ted Stevens.
+On August 9, 2010, O'Keefe survived the 2010 Alaska DHC-3 Otter crash which killed former Alaska senator Ted Stevens.